Print3M/securitree/_md/windows-security-glossary/index.md

 ---
-label: Windows Glossary
+label: Windows Security Glossary
 ---

-# Windows Glossary
+# Windows Security Glossary

 A glossary of various types of topics related to the security of the Windows environment.